Bob Hackett

-Bob Hackett (born August 3, 1949) is a Republican member of the Ohio Senate, representing the 10th district since 2016.
+Bob Hackett (born August 3, 1949) is a former Republican member of the Ohio Senate, representing the 10th district from 2016 to 2024.

 Career

 Hackett, a graduate of Columbia University where he played on the Columbia Lions football team, served two terms as a Madison County Commissioner and is the founder and a former managing partner of Central Ohio Financial Mgt.
 Group, LLC.

 With incumbent Chris Widener running for the Ohio Senate, Hackett, along with Craig Saunders, opted for the Republican nomination to replace him.
 Ultimately, Hackett defeated Saunders with 53.34% of the electorate to move on to the general election.
 He went on to defeat Democrat Connie Crockett in the general election with 61.39% of the vote, winning his first term in the legislature.
 Hackett easily won reelection in 2010 against Aaron Kilbarger with 69.7% of the vote.

+Along with his role in the Ohio Senate, Hackett is involved with the Madison County Hospital; Choctaw Lake Property Owners Association; Madison County Farmland Preservation Task Force; the Entrepreneurship Institute of Ohio; Watchdog of the Treasury and is currently a member of the American Legislative Exchange Council (ALEC).